PayPago/ucwg/README.md

 4. Include a Bootstrap template.
 5. Fix the "culture" bug.
 6. Include and link the initial decimal of the address to the existing list of cryptocurrencies.
+7. Replace the image table for a html table.